 risk.
 You may be referred to other specialists based on your situation.

-- Be offered an optional breast exam
+- Be offered an optional exam, if applicable.

 Will my insurance cover genetic counseling & testing?

 Many insurance companies cover the cost of genetic counseling and genetic

 testing when medically indicated.
 Pre-authorization may be required for